Perfect transfer of arbitrary continuous variable states across optical waveguide lattices: Framework for State transfer in continuous variable systems

 To achieve PST, the state in the mode $N$ must become $\rho_{N} (t) = \rho_{\text{in}}$ at some optimal time, $t_{\text{opt}}$, upto which the evolution is allowed to take place.
 In other words, at $t = t_{\text{opt}}$, the final state takes the form as

 where $\tilde{\rho}_{1, 2, \cdots, N - 1}$ is the reduced state in the remaining modes.
-Thus, one condition for PST to take place is that the output state must not be genuinely entangled at $t = t_{\text{opt}}$, i.e., it must be separable in the partition between the output and the rest of the remaining modes, $1 2 \cdots N - 1:N$ bipartition.
+Thus, a sufficient condition for PST to take place is that the final state satisfies Eq. \eqref{eq:final_state_PST}, i.e., it is separable in the partition between the output and the rest of the remaining modes, $1 2 \cdots N - 1:N$ bipartition.
+Any residual entanglement between the output state at the last mode and the remaining lattice modes may imply that $\rho_N(t) \neq \rho_{\text{in}}$ (especially if $\rho_{\text{in}}$ is pure), since the reduced subsystem of any entangled state may not be equal to that of an initial product state.

 In order to ensure that the output state is of the form given in Eq. \eqref{eq:final_state_PST}, the Hamiltonian through which the system is evolved must have a specific structure.
 For this purpose, we concentrate on the waveguide Hamiltonian in which manipulation and processing of light is possible.
 Let us consider waveguides comprising $\mathcal{L}, \mathcal{B}$, and $\mathcal{H}$ number of modes in three dimensions, having only nearest-neighbor (NN) couplings.
 The corresponding Hamiltonian dictating the dynamics reads as